Staying sane and strong during a pandemic by Chris Peterson SM '13

 Longtime readers of the blogs may know that I’ve come to understand the challenge of MIT through the lens of physical exercise.
 I’ve written about grad school and/as the Boston marathon, the challenges of balancing growth and recovery, and the isomorphic relationship between yoga and powerlifting.

-For me, But not injurious! exercise isn’t just how I stay fit: it’s how I stay sane.
-I’ve found I need to continuously register the Cartesian dualism is a pernicious myth. to keep both in a good, healthy, well-functioning place.
+For me, strenuous01 But not injurious! exercise isn’t just how I stay fit: it’s how I stay sane.
+I’ve found I need to continuously register the connection between body and mind02 Cartesian dualism is a pernicious myth. to keep both in a good, healthy, well-functioning place.
 And I’ve found I benefit from a diverse range of exercises that all do different things.
 Yoga teaches me patience.
 Running teaches me persistence.
 Surfing teaches me when and how to take risks.

 I’ve lifted 3-4 days a week almost every week for the past 6 years.
-Mostly at the Z on campus; sometimes, on the road I keep a stack of guest passes to the Stanford gym in my wallet, for whenever I'm in the Bay Area.
+Mostly at the Z on campus; sometimes, on the road where I can find a gym.04 I keep a stack of guest passes to the Stanford gym in my wallet, for whenever I'm in the Bay Area.
 No one tell Kiyoe.
 In March, when everything shut down, I spent the first two weeks like everyone else, trying to orient myself to a new reality.
 I probably needed a break from lifting anyway.
 But then, the sad head voice started becoming unquiet, so I started strategizing.

 I live in a second floor apartment in Central Square.
 It’s an old house with low ceilings and creaky floors, so it was immediately clear I couldn’t deadlift inside unless I wanted to end up in my landlady’s living room.
 However, there is a narrow, uneven, paved parking spot next to the building, and she was kind enough to offer me a few square feet for the interim.